Every person in every role in a school community brings something unique to the learners and to the learning spaces we are creating together.

 Certification and Credentialing

 Educational Technicians offer essential learning support to students.
-To learn more about the certification requirements for the three certification levels for educational technician, follow the Certification & Credentialing button above.
+To learn more about the certification requirements for the three certification levels for educational technician, visit the Certification & Credentialing link above.

 School Bus Drivers are the first people to meet students each school day.
 The first ones to create a space of safety and belonging on the journey to and from school.
-To learn more about how to become a bus driver, follow the link to Maine Bus Driver Information.
+Learn more about how to become a bus driver.

 School Food Service Professionals are at school bright and early to prepare nutritious breakfast and lunches.
 Their efforts ensure no student is trying to learn on an empty stomach.
-To learn more about how to become a food service director, follow the link to Maine Food Service Director Information
+Learn more about how to become a food service director.

 There are many more examples of people making a positive impact in Maine schools.
 Each October, the Maine DOE invites students, friends, families, community members, educational organizations or associations, co-workers, and supervisors to nominate school employees for the Recognizing Inspirational School Employees (RISE) Award.
 The invitation is shared through a Maine DOE Newsroom article so place a reminder in your calendar and nominate someone who really shines with service.

-Consider spreading the word about good things happening in Maine schools by clicking on the School Success Story button below and completing the quick form for the Maine DOE newsroom to share.
+Consider spreading the word about good things happening in Maine schools by clicking the button below and completing the quick form for the Maine DOE newsroom to share.

 Diana Doiron